ardanlabs/gotraining/10-testing/05-profiling/readme.md

 	./configure
 	make
-	make install
+	sudo make install

 ### Code Changes
-We need to add some changes to main to get the profiling data we need.
+We need to make some changes to main to get the profiling data we need.

     import "github.com/davecheney/profile"